B2B Buyers Are Making Decisions Without You

 The most important innovation in B2B go-to-market strategy over the next five years will not come from a new AI platform.
 It will come from leaders who rediscover something that long predates enterprise software: that people buy from people they trust.

 Building that trust at scale requires human effort, not automation.
 It requires identifying which customers have stories worth telling.
 It requires earning the right to ask them to tell those stories.
 It requires creating formats where those stories are findable, credible, and specific enough to matter to a buyer who has never heard of your company.
 For a comparison of the agencies that specialize in this work, see Top B2B Podcast Production Agencies for 2026.
+To model the financial case for building a customer proof library, use the podcast ROI calculator.

 None of that can be automated.
 All of it can be systematized.